 Come here to wish for the ideal mate • Shrine shop sells adorable cat merchandise

-This is the Anime Shrine – where anime and manga artists go to pray for success
+This is the Anime Shrine – where anime and manga artists come to pray for success

 My favorite place to see weddings, people in gorgeous kimonos and period costume